-- 15.1 The site shall only carry out fibre harvesting using competent personnel, wellmaintained equipment and techniques that minimise discomfort and risk of injury to the goat. - For example, where harvesting is causing frequent cuts, the tool may need to be blunted or the harvesters may need to slow down. - 15.2 Where goats are restrained for fibre harvesting, the site shall only use methods that do not restrict blood circulation or cause distress and/or injury. - Both standing up and lying down methods are allowed, if done competently and the goat is calm and compliant. - 15.2.1 The site shall ensure that their goats are not left unsupervised whilst under temporary restraint. - 15.3 The site shall only harvest fibre outside during weather conditions that do not pose a health risk to goats. - This means that fibre harvesting shall be suspended if adverse weather conditions arise and it cannot be done inside. - 15.4 The site shall take measures to ensure goats do not suffer from cold weather after their fibre has been harvested. - For example, sites should not put goats that have been recently shorn outside on open pasture. - Goats that cannot be housed to protect them from cold weather should be combed rather than shorn. - 15.5 The site shall completely restrict goats' access to food for four hours before fibre harvesting. - 15.6 The site shall take extra time and care with goats being harvested for the first time. - This is to help the goat to become accustomed to the experience of being combed and/or shorn. - 15.7 When using the combing method to harvest cashmere, the site shall only harvest fibre when it begins to shed naturally.
+- 15.1 The site shall only carry out fibre harvesting using competent persons, well-maintained equipment and techniques that minimise discomfort and risk of injury to the fibre-producing animal. - For example, where harvesting is causing frequent cuts, the tool may need to be blunted or the harvesters may need to slow down. - 15.2 Where fibre-producing animals are restrained for fibre harvesting, the site shall only use methods that do not restrict blood circulation or cause distress and/or injury. - Both standing up and lying down methods are allowed, if done competently and the goat is calm and compliant. - 15.2.1 The site shall ensure that their fibre-producing animals are not left unsupervised while under temporary restraint. - 15.3 The site shall only harvest fibre outside during weather conditions that do not pose a health risk to fibre-producing animals. - This means that fibre harvesting shall be suspended if adverse weather conditions arise and it cannot be done inside. - The site shall take measures to ensure goats do not suffer from cold weather after their fibre has been harvested. - For example, sites should not put fibre-producing animals that have been recently shorn outside on open pasture. - Fibre-producing animals that cannot be housed to protect them from cold weather should be combed rather than shorn. - 15.5 The site shall completely restrict fibre-producing animals' access to food and water for 4 hours before fibre harvesting. - 15.6 The site shall take extra time and care with fibre-producing animals being harvested for the first time. - This is to help the fibre-producing animal to become accustomed to the experience of being combed and/or shorn. - 15.7 When using the combing method to harvest cashmere, the site shall only harvest fibre when it begins to shed naturally.

-16. Nutrition and water
+Nutrition and water